Inangahua Junction: Inangahua Landing

 Before the construction of the Buller Gorge road, the only way to travel inland from Westport was by river.
 At the beginning of the West Coast gold rush, mining equipment and quartz-crushing machinery was ferried up the Buller River to its confluence with the Inangahua, then about 10 km up the Inangahua as far as "The Landing", from which it was transported overland south to Reefton.
 At the height of the gold rush over 1000 prospectors were working in tributaries of the Inangahua.

 Earthquake

 The town was substantially affected by an earthquake on Friday, 24 May 1968.
 At 5:24 am, the earthquake measuring 7.1 on the Richter scale struck the town, and many landslides and aftershocks followed.
 The entire population of around 100 was temporarily evacuated.
 There were no fatalities in the town, but a woman and her visiting mother were killed when the house they were in, along the Inangahua Junction to Westport road, was crushed by a landslide on the cliffs above their house, while a man died near Greymouth when his car hit a section of road on that suddenly subsided on the run-up to a bridge.
 Another three died days later when a helicopter surveying downed telephone lines crashed.

 Demographics

-Inangahua Junction is in an SA1 statistical area which covers 412.43 km2.
-The SA1 area is part of the larger Inangahua statistical area.
+Inangahua Junction locality, which includes Lyell, covers 412.43 km2 It is part of the larger Inangahua statistical area.